Westland Milk Products: Quality management system

 Westland Milk Products uses a quality management system known as Food Safety System Certification (FSSC) 22000 to monitor all aspects of its operations including milk collection, administration, stores and maintenance.
-An independent organization audits this system to an international standard.
+An independent organisation audits this system to an international standard.

 Awards

 Westland Milk Products has won a number of business and innovation awards.

 In 2012, Westland Milk Products won the Ministry of Science and Innovation's Best Use of Research and Development category at the New Zealand International Business Awards.
 In the same year, Westland Milk Products was also named the Supreme Winner of the 2012 West Coast Lending Light Business Excellence Awards.

-Four years later, Westland Milk Products was a finalist in the 2016 New Zealand International Business Awards for the Excellence in Design category.
-In March 2016, Westgold Unsalted Butter, a trademarked product of Westland Milk Products, won the prestigious Food for Chefs Champion Butter Award.
+Westland Milk Products was a finalist in the 2016 New Zealand International Business Awards for the Excellence in Design category.
+In March 2016, Westgold Unsalted Butter, a trademarked product of Westland Milk Products, won the Food for Chefs Champion Butter Award.

 Community involvement

 In 2016, Westland Milk Products partnered with the Westland District Council to fund the Blue Spur Water Treatment Plant Expansion Project.
-This project received a highly commended award in the Chorus Excellence Award for Best Practice in Infrastructure Management.
+This project received an award in the Chorus Excellence Award for Best Practice in Infrastructure Management.

-Westland Milk Products sponsors Ronald McDonald House, Federated Farmers, The Canterbury West Coast Air Rescue Trust, as well as numerous Hockey, Netball, Rugby Union, Basketball and Rugby League junior sports clubs in the Buller, Grey and Westland Districts of the West Coast.
+Westland Milk Products sponsors Ronald McDonald House, Federated Farmers, the Canterbury West Coast Air Rescue Trust, as well as numerous hockey, netball, rugby union, basketball and rugby league junior sports clubs in the Buller, Grey and Westland Districts of the West Coast.
 Additionally, Westland Milk Products has formerly been a sponsor of the West Coast Penguin Trust.